Inspired by the very English Peter Cushing of Star Wars (1977), my Yellow Saffron Cake with Amarena Cherries and perfect for tea time.

 When 19-year-old Carrie Fisher arrived in London to film Star Wars (1977), her first scenes were with Peter Cushing.
 Carrie, insecure about her appearance—she hadn’t lost the ten pounds her contract required her to lose for the film—couldn’t have asked for a kinder actor to begin filming with.
 Peter insisted on standing in the shadows during their scene together, giving Carrie the most flattering lighting.
 Peter’s selflessness was a gift to the young actress in many ways: not only does Carrie look radiantly beautiful in the lighting Cushing gallantly gave her, seeing Princess Leia in this saintly lighting lends to our early interpretation of the character as a righteous leader of her people, with altruistic hopes for the Rebellion.

-Is it any wonder that Carrie Fisher absolutely adored working with Peter Cushing??!
+It’s easy to see why Carrie Fisher absolutely adored working with Peter Cushing.

 Bagel Bun Hair, Golden Pants, and Wardrobe Malfunctions